akshatowl/VisualSlopeDetection/README.md

 ## Prerequisites

-In order to run the scripts, you need all the dependencies for the Intel RealSense depth cameras
+In order to run the scripts, you need all the dependencies for the Intel RealSense depth cameras.
+They can be easily installed using pip.

 ```
 sudo apt install pip